TUDelft-PRIME-Books/Linear-Algebra/Chapter6/CharPolynomial.md

 ::::::

 Obviously {prf:ref}`Ex:EigenValues:TriangularMatrix` can be generalized.
-Which leads to the following proposition.
+This leads to the following proposition.

 ::::::{prf:proposition}
 :label: Prop:EigenValues:TriangularMatrix